Caroní River: Hydraulic regime

 Caroní basin near the famous Lost World Region which then was accessible only by aircraft and four wheel drive vehicles.

 Basin

-The river drain the Guayanan Highlands moist forests ecoregion.
+The river drains the Guayanan Highlands moist forests ecoregion.

 The Caroní basin covers 95000 km2 and is part of the Orinoco basin, the most important river of Venezuela.
 This means for the two big rivers that they have very similar hydrographic characteristics.
 The Caroní itself and its tributary the Paragua are rivers with a staircase, in the sense that many falls and rapids are alternated with stretches with gentle slopes, with many meanders and oxbow lakes (naturally cut off meanders).
 Among the most important falls of these rivers and their tributaries are Angel Falls, with the highest free fall of the world, almost 1000 m, and Kukenan Falls, the tenth on the world scale with a 610 m free fall.
 Others falls with less height but high volume are the Aponwao, Caruay and La Llovizna waterfalls.